open-ce/open-ce/README.md

 #### Building within a docker container

 Passing the `--docker_build` argument to the `open-ce build env` command will create a docker image and perform the actual build inside of a container based on that image.
 This will provide a "clean" environment for the builds and make builds more system independent.
 It is recommended to build with this option as opposed to running on a bare metal machine.
-For more information on the `--docker_build` option, please see [`doc/README.build_env.md`](doc/README.build_env.md).
+For more information on the `--docker_build` option, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-env-sub-command).

 ### Building a Single Feedstock

-The `build_feedstock.py` script can be used to build a single feedstock (which could produce one or more conda packages).
-The output from running `build_feedstock.py` will be a local conda channel (by default called `condabuild`).
-For more details on `build_feedstock.py`, please see [`doc/README.build_feedstock.md`](doc/README.build_feedstock.md).
+The `open-ce build feedstock` command can be used to build a single feedstock (which could produce one or more conda packages).
+The output from running `open-ce build feedstock` will be a local conda channel (by default called `condabuild`).
+For more details on `open-ce build feedstock`, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-feedstock-sub-command).

 The following commands will build all of the packages within a feedstock named `MY_FEEDSTOCK`.